Skip to main content

 };

-Happo.io will do its best to run chunks in parallel, but there's no guarantee.
-The chunks option also has some overhead.
-If your test suite isn't large, using more than one chunk might actually slow things down.
+Happo.io attempts to run chunks in parallel, but there's no guarantee.
+The chunks option adds some overhead, so if your test suite isn't large, using more than one chunk might actually slow things down.

 Target maxHeight

-You can also use maxHeight to override the default max height used by Happo workers (5000 pixels).
-This is useful if you're taking screenshots of long components/pages in your test suite.
-An example:
+Use maxHeight to override the default maximum height used by Happo workers (5000 pixels).
+This is useful when taking screenshots of tall components or pages.
+For example:

 module.exports = {